EveryMundo/aws-serverless-node-lambda-layer-template/README.md

 Template Project to help you creating your node lambda Layer using serverless framework

 # Create your repo
-1. Create your own repo by clicking on [use this template] button
+1. Create your own repo by clicking on the [[use this template](https://github.com/EveryMundo/aws-serverless-node-lambda-layer-template/generate)] button on the home of this repo
 2. Name your repo as node-NAME-layer
 3. clone your repo to your local environment